 This film showcases Noam Chomsky, one of America's leading linguists and political dissidents.
-It also illustrates his message of how government and big media businesses cooperate to produce an effective propaganda machine in order to manipulate the opinions of the United States populous.
-The key example for this analysis is the simultaneous events of the massive coverage of the communist atrocities of Khmer Rouge regime of Cambodia and the suppression of news of the US supported Indonesian invasion and subjugation of East Timor.
+It also illustrates his message of how government and big media businesses cooperate to produce an effective propaganda machine in order to manipulate the opinions of their populations.
+The key examples featured for this analysis are the simultaneous events of the massive coverage of the communist atrocities of Khmer Rouge regime of Cambodia and the suppression of news of the US supported Indonesian invasion and subjugation of East Timor.
 Written by

 Kenneth Chisholm <firstname.lastname@example.org>

 Up until the release of Mark Achbar's film The Corporation (2003), this was the most successful documentary in Canadian history, playing theatrically in over 300 cities worldwide.
 It won 22 awards and appeared in more than 50 international film festivals.
 See more »

 [title card: They who have put out the peoples eyes reproach them of their blindness. - John Milton, 1642. ]